exercism/go/exercises/practice/hamming/.docs/instructions.md

 is an example with [errors](https://tour.golang.org/methods/19):

     func Foo(a, b string) (string, error) {
-        return "", errors.New("An error occured!")
+        return "", errors.New("An error occurred!")
     }